New Jersey Rep. Donald Payne Jr. dies

 Washington — Rep. Donald Payne Jr., a Democrat from New Jersey, has died at age 65, according to New Jersey Gov. Phil Murphy.

-Payne had been hospitalized since early April after he suffered "a cardiac episode based on complications from his diabetes," his office said last week.
-The statement said Payne was in "stable condition" and "continues to be under doctor's care."
+Payne had been hospitalized since early April after he suffered "a cardiac episode based on complications from his diabetes," his office said in a statement last week.
+It also said he was being treated at a local hospital.
+The statement followed a report from the New Jersey Globe that said Payne was unconscious and on a ventilator after a heart attack on April 6.

+"With his signature bowtie, big heart and tenacious spirt, Donald embodied the very best of public service," Murphy said in a statement Wednesday.

+House Speaker Mike Johnson, a Louisiana Republican, and Minority Leader Hakeem Jeffries, a New York Democrat, said they were saddened to learn of Payne's death and sent prayers to his family and friends.

 He is survived by his wife and their three children.